 Read more: Sonos Subwoofer Review: Best Choice For You

 The Audioengine S8 Subwoofer is a unique product on the market.
 Being a powered subwoofer, it can be connected to either a DAC or a pre-amp on a stereo amplifier.
-These days more and more people are on the go more often than they are home which is why an S8 Subwoofer is a great option for those who cannot justify a traditional subwoofer.
+People aren’t at home as much as they used to be, which is why a S8 Subwoofer is a great choice for those who can’t afford a traditional subwoofer.